isopleth/javaCVSim/README.md

 This is a port of the CVSim 1.16 cardiovascular simulation program to pure Java.
-CVSim had a Java GUI and a C simulation engine; this program has the simulation engine ported to Java and some small changes made to it, mainly to improve readability.
+CVSim has a Java GUI and a C simulation engine; this program has the simulation engine ported to Java and some small changes made to it, mainly to improve readability.
 It was a step in the development of https://github.com/isopleth/jCVSim which is a version that also simulates effects of breathing on the cardiovacular